All Episodes

 Absolutely.

-And it may be more than just one, Art.
+And it may be more than just one art.

-When these people are reporting that it's extremely slow, how it can cover and actually end up with a minus sign on our time sheet.
+There's a timeline problem on how it could travel when these people are reporting that it's extremely slow, how it can cover and actually end up with a minus sign on our time sheet.

-You know, we average a bunch of witnesses, you just can't use one.
+You know, we average a bunch of witnesses.

 No, what they will do is they will try to find exactly the people who would shoot up flares, locate those people, and have them identify themselves.